TheHangel/quarto-game/README.md

 # Quarto Game
 A video game based on the board game "Quarto" made with a pair developer for my CS faculty.

+## How to play

+Quarto Game Manual at https://www.hangel.dev/projets/quarto.html

 ## How to run

 Run these commands in your terminal